-Tetsu Tomonari, Joji Tani, Chikara Ogawa, Akihiro Deguchi, Tomonori Senoh, Akio Moriya, Hiroshi Shibata, Hiroshi Fukuno, Hironori Tanaka, Takahiro Tanaka, Tatsuya Taniguchi, Masahiro Sogabe, Yutaka Kawano, Akihiro Morishita, Koichi Takaguchi, Hiroshi Miyamoto, Yasushi Sato, Tsutomu Masaki and Tetsuji Takayama : Multicenter retrospective study of Initial treatment outcome and feasibility of initiating dose reduction of cabozantinib in unresectable hepatocellular carcinoma., Hepatology Research, Vol.Online ahead of print, 2022.
+Tetsu Tomonari, Joji Tani, Chikara Ogawa, Akihiro Deguchi, Tomonori Senoh, Akio Moriya, Hiroshi Shibata, Hiroshi Fukuno, Hironori Tanaka, Takahiro Tanaka, Tatsuya Taniguchi, Masahiro Sogabe, Yutaka Kawano, Akihiro Morishita, Koichi Takaguchi, Hiroshi Miyamoto, Yasushi Sato, Tsutomu Masaki and Tetsuji Takayama : Multicenter retrospective study of Initial treatment outcome and feasibility of initiating dose reduction of cabozantinib in unresectable hepatocellular carcinoma., Hepatology Research, Vol.53, No.2, 172-178, 2023.

 (Summary)